rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 Despite their hatred and rebellion, God allows their continued existence.

 They were created good, as God does not create evil.
-God allows evil only so that he may create good from the evil, such as the redemption of man.
+God allows evil only so that good may arise from the evil, such as the redemption of man.

 Evil is the absence of good...

-Demons seek to bring things back to chaos and emptiness, back to the nothingness from which we came ...
+Demons seek to bring creation back to chaos and emptiness, back to the nothingness from which we came ...

 Demons can best be thought of as chaos monsters.. reducing creation back into a formless (chaos) void (emptiness).